Lacey Wildd: Breast augmentations

 Wildd has spent over $250,000 on breast augmentation surgeries.
-Originally an A cup, she has since moved to an LLL cup.
-To achieve this, Wildd has had 12 separate surgeries.
-As of mid 2014, Wildd is preparing for a surgery to move to a QQQ cup.
-To avoid harassment, she has not released the name of the doctor that will be performing the surgery.
-She has reported that she will be traveling to Brazil, a country well known for medical tourism, to complete the surgery.
+Originally an A cup, she has since moved to a QQQ cup.
+In 2023, having recovered from the 2021 rupturing of one of her QQQ breast implants, Wildd expressed plans to increase her breast implants to TTT.
+To achieve her current size, Wildd has had approximately 50 surgeries.
+To avoid harassment, she has not released the name of the doctor that performed her QQQ implants.
+She had reported that she would be traveling to Brazil, a country well known for medical tourism, to complete the surgery.

 To support her breast augmentations, Wildd had to have pig skin sewed inside her abdomen.
 She stated that "it feels like guitar strings."
 She has also had to have an internal bra surgery to support her breasts and make sure that her skin could support them.

 To sleep, Wildd has to lie at a thirty degree angle, or she feels like she "is being suffocated."
-At their current size, her breasts weigh 42 lbs together.
+At their previous size of LLL, her breasts weighed 42 lbs together.

 In 2014, Wildd's story of her breast augmentations was featured on the E! network's Botched reality series.

 Other surgeries

-Wildd has had 36 plastic surgery operations, stating, "I want to be the adult Barbie, like the extreme Barbie."
+Wildd has stated "I want to be the adult Barbie, like the extreme Barbie."
 She has had her buttocks enlarged, eyes made wider, nose made thinner and a myriad of other procedures.
+She has estimated the cost of all of her cosmetic surgeries to total over $1 million.

 Business

 In 2016, Wildd became a professional psychic, using the name Ghostbusty.
 She stated, "Everything happens for a reason and I know I was supposed to have huge boobs to help the world one soul at a time....
 I had near-death experiences as a child and I think that is what caused me to have these abilities.
 I once refused to get in a car that crashed and killed the passenger and another time I fell down a well.
 As long as I can remember I’ve tried to hide this side to me but my ex-boyfriend made me realise it was something to be embraced."
-She does readings from her home in Dania Beach, Florida.
+She previously did readings from her home in Dania Beach, Florida.

+In 2026, Wildd opened Wild Willow Metaphysical & Consignment in South Charleston, West Virginia.
+The store's spiritual products and services are supplemented by local artists and makers selling their work in-store, utilizing a consignment model.
+Additionally, Wildd "said the business aims to serve as a community hub with activities and workshops, and already features an apothecary space where customers can blend their own teas."